eduNEXT/eox-tagging/README.rst

 | Quince           | >= 7.0       |
 +------------------+--------------+

 The plugin is configured for the latest release (Quince).
+The following changes in the plugin settings should be applied to be used for previous releases.

-We will list here the changes in the plugin settings that should be applied to be used for previous releases.
-If the release you are looking for is not listed, the actual configuration is sufficient or incompatible with the current eox-tagging version.
+If the release you are looking for is not listed, the actual configuration is sufficient or it is incompatible with the current eox-tagging version.

 If you are installing a previous version, please refer to the tag to verify the configuration that should be applied.